The Church of Jesus Christ of Latter-day Saints in Ukraine: History

-The church announced in 1998 that it planned to construct a temple somewhere in Kyiv.
+In 1998, the church announced plans to construct a temple somewhere in Kyiv.
 This would be the second temple in Eastern Europe, after the Freiberg Germany Temple, which was the closest temple for Ukrainian members.
 However, construction was postponed due to delays in acquiring the needed land.
 Ground was finally broken in 2007, and the temple was completed and dedicated on August 29, 2010.
 The Kyiv Ukraine Temple was to accommodate members from Armenia, Belarus, Bulgaria, Georgia, Kazakhstan, Moldova, Romania, Russia, and Ukraine.

 On May 30, 2004, the Kyiv Ukraine Stake, Ukraine's first, was organized.

 During the 2014 pro-Russian unrest in Ukraine, all missionaries of the Ukraine Donetsk Mission were removed from the country and reassigned elsewhere.
-Because of slowing of convert baptisms in previous years, the Ukraine L'viv Mission was closed in 2018.
+Because of a slowing rate of convert baptisms, the Ukraine L'viv Mission was closed in 2018.

-On January 24, 2022, due to Ukraine-Russia tensions, the LDS Church announced that out of abundance of caution, full-time missionaries assigned to both the Ukraine Dnipro and Ukraine Kyiv/Moldova missions were being temporarily reassigned to locations outside of Ukraine.
-This follows a statement from the US State department recommending all U.S. citizens in Ukraine depart the country promptly On February February 16, 2022, Representatives of the LDS Church took part in celebrations for the Day of Unity.
-On February 22, 2022 the Europe East Area Presidency released a statement saying they understand the challenges facing Ukrainians and that the church in Ukraine remains open.
-As of February 24, 2022, the Kyiv Ukraine Temple was closed until further notice according to its official website.
+On January 24, 2022, due to increasing Ukraine-Russia tensions, the LDS Church announced that out of an abundance of caution, full-time missionaries assigned to both the Ukraine Dnipro and Ukraine Kyiv/Moldova missions were being temporarily reassigned to locations outside of Ukraine.
+This followed a statement from the US State Department recommending all U.S. citizens in Ukraine promptly depart the country.
+On February 16, 2022, LDS Church representatives took part in celebrations for the Day of Unity.
+On February 22, 2022 the presidency of the church's Europe East Area released a statement saying they understood the challenges facing Ukrainians and that the church in remained open in the country.
+In February 2022, the temple was closed, due to Russia's invasion of Ukraine, but reopened on October 16 of the same year.

-Stakes and Districts
+Stakes and districts

-As of February 2022, the following congregations were located in Ukraine:
+As of February 2022, the following stakes and districts were located in Ukraine: